 One of the chief ways to maximize your chances of getting noticed on the job hunt and landing a new opportunity is building a personal brand.
 Company brands, for example, highlight the best qualities that a consumer can know to expect from an organization.
-The same principle applies to your own personal brand, but in this case you are highlighting your qualities, skills and background so that a company will hire you.
+The same principle applies to personal branding, but in this case you are highlighting your qualities, skills and background so that a company will hire you.

-Social media sites — like LinkedIn, Facebook, Instagram, Twitter, and more — are ideal places on which to develop and showcase your personal brand.
+Social media sites — like LinkedIn, Facebook, Instagram, Twitter, and more — are ideal places on which to develop and showcase your personal branding.
 Here are six steps to building a personal brand on social media.

 1. Engage With Relevant Communities

 Facebook and LinkedIn have numerous groups to join based on region and industry.
 Be sure to join communities that are relevant to the role you’re looking for.
 Are you an accountant?
 Then join professional accountant groups.
 If you’re a clerical worker, join secretarial or office administrator professional groups.

 That’s not to say you can’t join personal interest groups, too.
 Many personal brands interweave professional and personal interests.
 You should take the time to create a social media presence where you can share your hobbies and interests in a manner that reflects well on you.
 Showing who you are outside of work on your social media profiles adds a personality to your professional experience that employers like to see.